mtha790/bundle-typescript/README.md

 # Bundler for typescript
-Boiler plate to bundle a typescript application using module using webpack
+Boiler plate to bundle a typescript application

 ## Initalize a project